manabie-com/togo/README.md

 ### Prerequisites

-- Make sure that you have installed [Docker](https://www.docker.com/) before running the application locally, you can download [Docker Desktop](https://www.docker.com/products/docker-desktop/) so docker cli can be installed accordingly.
+- Make sure that you have installed [Golang](https://go.dev/dl/) and [Docker](https://www.docker.com/) before running the application locally, you can download [Docker Desktop](https://www.docker.com/products/docker-desktop/) so docker cli can be installed accordingly.
+You should download [Postman](https://www.postman.com/downloads/) too if you want to test the API endpoints.

   - Check Docker version after installing: